 Yep.
 Those are muscle striations.

-And getting them isn’t easy; it’s a combination of hard work, strict dedication, dietary manipulations and advanced supplementation.
+And getting them isn’t easy; it’s a combination of hard work, strict dedication, dietary manipulations, and advanced supplementation.

 Before we dive into how to get striated, let’s talk about muscle tissues.

 Skeletal muscles are the muscle tissues that get you the rippling striations you’re looking for.
 These are also the most abundant muscle type in the body.
 If it contains bone, cartilage, or skin, it has this muscle type.
+When we’re talking about muscles you can impact from training, we’re talking about skeletal muscle.

 You can get striated from any condition, but I recommend starting from as lean a state as possible.
 The time taken to achieve the striation will differ based on your body fat, and if you’re lean, it should take around 8 to 12 weeks to get striated.